CSPI-QE/MSI/scripts/README.md

 run `pip install -r scripts/requirements.txt` create link to `scripts/release-it-check.py` somewhere in your PATH

-run `release-it check.py` to execute the script
+run `release-it-check.py` to execute the script
+Check `release-it-check.py --help` for more info